-- The Company encourages its shareholders to participate in its annual general meeting, by attending, exercising their voting rights and asking questions of the Board.
-The Company will conduct all voting at the annual general meeting on a poll, ensuring that voting outcomes reflect the proportionate holdings of all shareholders who vote (whether in person or by proxy or other representative). - The Company's external auditor will attend the annual general meeting and will be available to answer questions from shareholders on the conduct of the audit. - The Board will seek approval of shareholders as required by the Company's Constitution, the Corporations Act and the ASX Listing Rules, or where otherwise considered appropriate by Directors. - The Company has an investor relations program in place, which includes scheduled and ad hoc briefings with analysts, investors and other stakeholders, including some briefings on a one-on-one basis.
-All presentation materials are lodged with the ASX prior to a briefing and published on the Company's website promptly after a briefing. - Regular releases of information are made through the ASX market announcements platform, including the release of the Annual Report and full and half-year results. - The Company's website provides up-to-date information about Coles and its operations, the corporate governance framework, the Board and management, ASX announcements, the share price, dividend distributions and other relevant information. - The Company gives shareholders the option to receive communications from, and to send communications to, the Company and its share registry electronically.
+The Company encourages its shareholders to participate in its annual general meeting, by attending, exercising their voting

+- rights and asking questions of the Board.
+The Company will conduct voting on all substantive resolutions at the annual general meeting on a poll, ensuring that voting outcomes reflect the proportionate holdings of all shareholders who vote (whether in person or by proxy or other representative). - The Company's external auditor will attend the annual general meeting and will be available to answer questions from shareholders on the conduct of the audit. - The Board will seek approval of shareholder matters as required by the Company's Constitution, the Corporations Act and the ASX Listing Rules, or where otherwise considered appropriate by Directors. - The Company has an investor relations program in place, which includes scheduled and ad hoc briefings with analysts, investors and other stakeholders, including some briefings on a one-on-one basis.
+All new and substantive investor and analyst presentation materials are lodged with the ASX prior to a briefing and published on the Company's website promptly after a briefing. - Regular releases of information are made through the ASX market announcements platform, including the release of the Annual Report and full and half-year results. - The Company's website provides up-to-date information about Coles and its operations, the corporate governance framework, the Board and management, ASX announcements, the share price, dividend distributions and other relevant information. - The Company gives shareholders the option to receive communications from, and to send communications to, the Company and its share registry electronically.